katilp/opendata-howto-learningfromcms/_episodes/04-data-analysis-environment.md

 questions:
 - "But how do I open these data files?"
 objectives:
+- "Discuss interoperability in terms of data formats and tools needed to open them"
 - "Learn how containers are used to provide the analysis enviroment for CMS open data"
 - "Build a new container image from an existing base image"
 keypoints: